 Literature: The Riyria Revelations

-"There's no prophesy, no innocent boy destined to save the world, no ultimate evil to be slain.
-Just two guys in the wrong place at the wrong time trying to survive."The Riyria Revelations
+"There's no orphan destined to save the world, nor ultimate evil to be slain... just two guys in the wrong place at the wrong time trying to survive."The Riyria Revelations

 is a six-book High Fantasy

 Five e-books were been published: